scalar-labs/scalardl-benchmarks/README.md

 This benchmark requires the followings:
 - A client to execute this benchmark
+- A target Ledger server
-- A target Ledger server and an Auditor server (optional)
+- A target Auditor server (optional)

 Set up the above components and then properly configure Client, Ledger and Auditor properties by following the getting-started guides.
 Note that you do not need to download Client SDK and manually register your certificate.
 As described later, this benchmark suite will automatically register the required certificate and contracts.